Qualifying For Mortgage With Irregular Income On Home Purchase

-- Gaps in employment is allowed
+- Gaps in employment are allowed

-- Borrowers have been unemployed for 6 or more months, six months of seasoning in new job is required
+- Borrowers have been unemployed for 6 or more months, six months of seasoning in a new job is required

 - For example, say borrower just got a new job but have been unemployed for the past two years